slipset/slipset.github.io/_posts/2019-12-03-Christin-Gorman.md

 <a href="https://twitter.com/ChristinGorman/status/1201866960172134400?ref_src=twsrc%5Etfw">December 3, 2019</a>
 </blockquote>

 Which simply makes me want to say, hang in there Christin!
-You are the one who knows what what you're talking about!
+You are the one who knows what you're talking about!

 And for the rest of you, if you're ever in need of a speaker at your conference, or a strong voice in your panel, you know who to contact.